kedeggel/dictcc-rust/ABOUT.md

 One could think of a hybrid approach: map from a data structure mentioned above to an index in the CSV file and parse the the entries on demand.
 This sounds promising, but could be quite complex and fragile.

-Lastly, there a approches based on the file system:
+Lastly, there a approaches based on the file system:

 - Write some parsed Rust data structure to disk.
 This could help with the initial load time, as it is ca. 2/3 dominated by parsing and string conversions (measured with Intel VTune).
 But the overhead of reading and converting from disk is unknown.
 This also does not addresses the RAM usage.
 - Use a database.
 This is probably the right option (Don't reinvent the wheel).
 But there are also multiple options and strategies to choose from: